Skip to content

 Expert Tips

-• Use Claude for anything requiring nuanced writing or deep analysis
+• Use Claude for anything requiring nuanced writing, deep analysis, or processing long documents (200K context)

-• Use ChatGPT when you need integrations, web browsing, or image generation
+• Use ChatGPT when you need integrations (web browsing, image generation, code interpreter) in one interface

 The Bottom Line

-For most business users in 2026, I recommend starting with Claude Pro ($20/month) for writing and analysis tasks, or ChatGPT Plus for general-purpose use and integrations.
+For most business users in 2026, Claude Pro ($20/month) is the strongest pick for writing and analysis, while ChatGPT Plus wins on general-purpose use and integrations.
 Both are excellent.
-Don't overthink it—pick one, learn it well, and switch if it's not working.
-The tools are converging in capability, so your skill in using them matters more than which one you choose.
+Don't overthink it — pick one, learn it well, and switch if it's not working.
+The tools are converging in capability, so skill in using them matters more than which one you choose.

 Frequently Asked Questions